Palm Sunday

 Scripture: John 11:1-45

 Jesus met the grief of Mary and Martha.
-Jesus also meets us in our grief and weeps with us, for us.
+Jesus also meets us in our grief and weeps with us, and for us.
 Offer to God a piece of grief that you are carrying.
 Ask Jesus to weep with you about that situation.

 Week 6: